 #3.
 Difficult for you to build and strengthen relationships

 Following on from the last two points I made about zero engagement and providing no proof that your blog is indeed alive, with engagement, comes the strengthening of relationships between YOU and your readers, and your community.

 When frequent visitors and other bloggers drop by to leave meaningful comments and you respond to them, something truly magical happens.
 You become connected, intertwined, and over time those relationships strengthen.

 This is how trust and credibility are gained online, and that to me is extremely important.

 #4.
 Difficult for you to properly understand the need of your audiences

 I kind of touched on this in my first point, but let me dive a little deeper.

 Allowing your readers to comment on your blog makes it easier for you to tune-in and truly listen to what they’re asking for.

-Understanding your reader’s needs will help you to determine what types of content to create for them in the future.
+Understanding your reader’s needs will help you to determine what types of “problem-solving” content to create for them in the future.

-So what about the advantages of turning off blog comments?
+OK, you’ve heard the disadvantages, what about the advantages of turning off blog comments?

 3 huge advantages of turning off comments on your blog